van-8/flow-site/_portfolio/project4.md

 ---
-title: Alibaba
+title: Peru Travel
-subtitle: Lorem ipsum dolor sit amet consectetur.
+#subtitle: Lorem ipsum dolor sit amet consectetur.
 image: assets/img/portfolio/04-full.jpg
 alt:

 caption:
-  title: Alibaba
+  title: Perú Travel / Visit México
-  subtitle: Creative Direction | Film
+  subtitle: Creative Direction | Film | Photo
   thumbnail: assets/img/portfolio/04-thumbnail.jpg
 ---
-Use this area to describe your project.
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Est blanditiis dolorem culpa incidunt minus dignissimos deserunt repellat aperiam quasi sunt officia expedita beatae cupiditate, maiores repudiandae, nostrum, reiciendis facere nemo!

-{:.list-inline}
-- Date: October 2019
-- Client: Lines
-- Category: Branding
+In collaboration with Peru Travel, Visit México, Los Cabos Tourism Board, and Explora Hotels, we arranged a Latin American adventure for Chinese celebrity Layla 许婧 to entice her 5 million followers with the regions endless variety and irresistible charm.
+México opiated the senses with her unbelievably luxurious all-inclusive resorts, mouth-watering cuisine, and joyful exuberance of Día de los Muertos celebrations.
+While Perú mesmerized the soul at the awe-inspiring peaks of Machu Picchu down to the incalculable richness of the Amazon Rainforest explored from Iquitos.